avi-2-avi/simple-server/README.md

 Every file in Rust is treated as a module.
 So, in to move your module to a separate file you don't need to wrap it around module, just put its contents.
 However, in order to use it you have to call is with the "use" keyword.

+#### Errors

+There's two types of errors: recoverable (can be handled) and unrecoverable (probably a bug).
+The Result enum is used for recoverable errors and there's two possible states: Ok(T) and Err(E) for succesful and error results respectively.

 ### HTTP/1.1

 It's an application layer 7 protocol which is sent over TCP.
 In here, the clients exchange individual messages instead of streaming data.